Elizabeth JohnsonProfessor Psychology

 Area of Research

-Dr. Johnson's Infant Language and Speech lab is located on the fourth floor of UTM's Communication, Culture and Technology Building, along with all of the other labs in the Human Communication Group.
+Dr. Johnson's Child Language and Speech Studies Lab is located on the fourth floor of UTM's Communication, Culture and Technology Building.
 Her main line of research is focused on understanding how children acquire their native language(s).
 A sampling of topics recently under study in her lab include the development of spoken word recognition, how infants learn to cope with connected speech processes and segment words from speech, audio-visual speech perception, infant multilingualism, accent and dialect perception, the development of word-learning heuristics, experiential effects on voice recognition, the link between early perception and production, and the acquisition of language-specific prosody.
 For a more detailed and up-to-date description of Dr. Johnson's research, please see her lab page.